51Degrees/device-detection-java/README.md

 see the respective README for these projects:

 - **device-detection.examples** - Device detection getting started and other introductory examples [README](./device-detection.examples/README.md).
-- **device-detection.shell.examples** - Device detection examples to be run from the command line [README](./device-detection.shell.examples/README.md).

 ## Examples

-The tables below describe the examples available in this repository under the `device-detection.examples` and `device-detection.shell.examples` folders.
+The tables below describe the examples available in this repository under `device-detection.examples`.

 ### Cloud